 Click the title to read the text of each piece, or just scroll through the concert.

 Hallelujah!
-Get Happy! / Yellow Bird / I Write the Songs / How Can I Keep from SInging / In My Life / With a Voice of Singing / For the Beauty of the Earth / The Rhythm of Life / Five English Folk Songs / 1.
+Get Happy! / Yellow Bird / Five English Folk Songs / 1.
 The Dark-Eyed Sailor / 2.
 The Springtime of the Year / 3.
 Just as the Tide Was Flowing / 4.
 The Lover’s Ghost / 5.
-The Wassail Song / Nyon, Nyon
+The Wassail Song / The Monk and His Cat / Old Mother Hubbard / The Rhythm of Life / For the Beauty of the Earth / In My Life / I Write the Songs / With a Voice of Singing / How Can I Keep from SInging / Nyon, Nyon

 (Harold Arlen & Ted Koehler, arr.
 Mac Huff)